A generalized configuration model with triadic closure: Construction Algorithm

-A degree $k$ vertex has $k$ stubs.
-We arrange the stubs associated with the vertices in each community in an ascending order according to their degrees.
-We then partition the stubs in each community into $b$ blocks evenly.
+For each community $i$, the edges are connected in the following ways.
+A degree $k$ vertex in community $i$ has $k_{i}$ stubs.
+In this community $i$, we arrange the stubs associated with the vertices in an ascending order of the vertex degrees.
+We then partition the stubs into $b_i$ blocks evenly.
 That is, each block has the same number of stubs.
-To create correlations, we associate each block with another block by a permutation function $h$.
-Specifically, block $i$ is associated with block $j$, if $h(i)=j$.
-In addition, $h$ is selected such that $h(h(i))=i$ for all $i=1, 2, \ldots, b$.
+Denote block $b_{ij}$ as the block $j$ in community $i$.
+To create degree-degree correlations, we select a permutation function $h_{i}(b_{ij})$ for block $b_{ij}$.
+Specifically, block $b_{ij}$ is associated with block $b_{ii}$, if $h_i(b_{ij})=b_{ii}$.
+In addition, $h_i$ is selected such that $h_i(h_i(b_{ij}))=b_{ij}$.
 We then classify the stubs in each block into three types proportionally.
-Denote the ratio of type 1 and type 2 stubs to the total stubs in each block as $r\in[0, 1]$ and the ratio of type 1 stubs to the type 1 and type 2 stubs in each block as $q\in [0, 1]$.
-Suppose $r$ and $q$ are given.
-For block $j$ of community $i$, randomly designate $\lceil 2m_i qr/b\rceil$ stubs as type 1 stubs, and randomly designate $\lceil 2m_i(1-q)r/b\rceil$ stubs as type 2 stubs.
-Designate the rest stubs in block $j$ as type 3 stubs.
+Denote the ratio of type 1 and type 2 stubs to the total stubs in each block in community $i$ as $r_i\in[0, 1]$ and the ratio of type 1 stubs to the type 1 and type 2 stubs in each block in community $i$ as $q_i\in [0, 1] $.
+Suppose $r_i$ and $q_i$ are given.
+For block $b_{ij}$, randomly designate $\lceil 2m_i q_ir_i/b_i\rceil$ stubs as type 1 stubs, and randomly designate $\lceil 2m_i(1-q_i)r_i/b_i\rceil$ stubs as type 2 stubs.
+Designate the rest stubs in block $b_{ij}$ as type 3 stubs.
 To make a connection, one randomly picks an unconnected stub, say stub $s$.
-If $s$ is a type 1 stub in block $j$ of community $i$, connect it with a randomly selected unconnected type 1 stub in block $h(j)$ in community $i$ and connect it to $s$.
+If $s$ is a type 1 stub in block $b_{ij}$ of community $i$, connect it with a randomly selected unconnected type 1 stub in block $h_{i}(b_{ij})$ and connect it to $s$.
 If $s$ is a type 2 stub, randomly select an unconnected type 2 stub in community $i$ and connect it to $s$.
 If $s$ is a type 3 stub, randomly select an unconnected type 3 stub in the network and connect the stub to $s$.
 These edges are referred to as {\em regular edges}.

 Next, we apply triadic closure operations to increase the number of triangles in the network.
 The edges added into the network by the triadic closure operations are called {\em transitive edges}.
 We examine all pairs of unconnected vertices in the network.
-For each pair of unconnected vertices, say vertices $A$ and $B$, if there exists at least one common neighbor, we connect vertices $A$ and $B$ with probability $a$.
-The construction algorithm for the CTC model is shown in Algorithm \ref{alg1}.
-Finally, we note that the generalized configuration model is a special case of the CTC model with $c=1, r=1$ and $a=0$.
+For each pair of unconnected vertices, say vertices $A$ and $B$, if $A$ and $B$ have $d$ common neighbors, we connect $A$ and $B$ with probability $a_d$.
+With probability $1-a_d$, $A$ and $B$ remain unconnected.
+The construction algorithm for the GCTC model is shown in Algorithm \ref{alg1}.